durian-axolotl/onboarding/README.md

 - **commit-msg** - Blocks AI indicators in commit messages
 - **pre-commit** - Blocks AI indicators in staged file contents

+> Reminder to update your [status](https://forms.gle/SLXdJk3SbjHCYnpd9) once you have completed this step.

 ## 6) Practice Tasks